pickyourtrail_logo

 • From Kuta: It is approximately 33.4 kilometres from Kuta and takes about 1 hour and 40 minutes to drive here.
 If you prefer a scooty or motorbike journey, it is roughly 35 kilometres long and takes around an hour.

-• From Denpasar: The market is approximately 23.3km away from Denpasar and takes around 1 hour and 15 mins to reach.
+• From Denpasar: The market is approximately 23.3 km away from Denpasar and takes around 1 hour and 15 mins to reach.

 Note: The timings may vary depending on the traffic.

-What to Buy in Ubud Art Market
+Best Things to Buy at Ubud Art Market

 • Handwoven baskets and bags: The most popular items at Ubud Art Market are rattan and bamboo baskets and bags.
 These lightweight, handwoven items are available in a variety of shapes and sizes, with some types completed with seashells or bead detailing, ideal for both everyday use and souvenirs.